Wages, Salary, And Other Compensation

 Repayment of Wages, Benefits, or Expenses to the Employer

 If an employee receives compensation based on contingent events, but then later must repay that income, then the employee can claim a deduction or credit depending on the amount.
-If the repayment is $3000 or less, then the expense must be listed as an item in the Job Expenses and Certain Miscellaneous Deductions section of Schedule A, Itemized Deductions, as Other Expenses, where the deduction will be limited to the 2% AGI floor.
-However, if the repayment is over $3000, then the deduction can be claimed in the Other Miscellaneous Deductions section of Schedule A that is not subject to the 2% AGI floor.
+Previous to the 2017 Tax Cuts and Jobs Act (TCJA), if the repayment was $3000 or less, then the expense was listed as an item in the Job Expenses and Certain Miscellaneous Deductions section of Schedule A, Itemized Deductions, as Other Expenses, where the deduction was limited to the 2% AGI floor, but the TCJA eliminated this deduction.
+However, if the repayment is over $3000, then the deduction can be claimed in the Other Miscellaneous Deductions section of Schedule A not subject to the 2% AGI floor.
 Another method of reducing taxes because of a repayment is provided in IRC §1341, which allows the employee to recompute taxes for the prior year but without the paid wages, then calculate the tax accordingly.
 The new tax result is then subtracted from the taxes that were actually paid in the prior year, then the difference can be applied as a credit, often called a §1341 credit, for the current tax year.

 Section 1341 Credit = Prior Year Tax Paid − Prior Year Tax Liability Without Repaid Amount